 It is a fallacy to imagine that because you may be able to provide a fun-filled weekend of walking, your dog will be happy home alone for the working week.
 This really is unfair on the dog.
 Even walking the dog after work is not an ideal solution.
 After a long day at work, walking the dog after dark and in the rain won’t appeal to many.

 These are all reasons why most rescue centres, or responsible puppy breeders, will not re-home to full-time workers.
 If you do have a lot of work commitments, but still want a dog, you could consider an older rescue dog.

 However, do bear in mind older dogs still need to relieve themselves and stretch their legs in the garden.
 Also, rescue dogs may already have behaviour issues, so you will need to be honest about your working patterns.

 Of course, nobody lives in an ideal world and circumstances change.
 The current economic climate means that many people – all members of the family – have to work full time.
 As a result, the family dog will have to stay at home for far longer than he is used to.

 Possibly, a member of the family may consider having the dog while you are out?
 Occasionally, it might be possible to ‘dog share’ – some owners have successfully managed to split the care of their dog with another family, which means that both families get the benefit of having a dog, without the full time commitment.
+However, this very much depends on the temperament of the dog.
 Alternatively, is it possible to take your dog to work?
 More and more small companies are becoming accepting of dogs in the workplace.

-Sometimes, the fairest solution for the home alone dog is to place him in an environment much more suited to his needs – which may mean making the difficult decision of re-homing him.
+Sometimes, the fairest solution for the home alone dog is to place him in an environment much more suited to his needs – which may mean making the difficult decision of re-homing him, or her.

 If you work full time and are considering getting a dog – please consider some of the issues raised here.
 The consequences of leaving a dog home alone while you work all week, can be expensive and challenging, as well as stressful for the dog.